cscart/docs/en/user_guide/orders/call_requests/index.rst

 .. note::

-    Every call request contains links to any products that are in the customer's cart at the moment when the request is made.
+    Every call request contains links to all products that are in the customer's cart at the moment when the request is made.

 The add-on also enables you to add **Buy now with 1-click** links to all products in your store.
 When a customer clicks such a link on the product details page and fills in the form, a call request will be generated as well.
 In addition to all the products in the cart, this call request will include a separate link to the selected product.